-11.3 Steps Usually Involved in a Formal Complaint
+17.3 Steps Usually Involved in a Formal Complaint

-If an employee chooses to lodge a formal complaint, they may either raise verbal complaints in their primary language, or anonymously, or otherwise document their complaint in writing and pass this to their site Contact Officer, direct Supervisor/Manager or the Human Representative.
-All complaints received verbally will be documented by the individual receiving the complaint and must be provided to the relevant HR Representative.
+If an employee chooses to lodge a formal complaint, they may either raise verbal complaints in their primary language, or anonymously, or otherwise document their complaint in writing and pass this to their site Contact Officer, direct Supervisor/Manager or the Human Resources Department.
+All complaints received verbally will be documented by the individual receiving the complaint and must be provided to the Head of Human Resources.
 An Investigating Officer will be appointed so that the complaint can be formally and thoroughly investigated commencing within 5 days, and resolved where practicable within 30 days, as outlined in this Policy.
 The Investigating Officer must be a neutral person who has expertise and who has received training on conducting workplace investigations.